-- Ensure that graduate students are fully represented within representative organizations that extend beyond CSU graduate students (ASCSU, ASC, NAGPS, etc.), faculty council committees, and all other necessary committees.
+- Ensure that graduate students are fully represented within all applicable faculty councils and university committees.

 - Coordinate lobbying of local, state, and national elected officials.

-- Ensure fiscal needs of GSC are met including budget, incoming funds, and reimbursement of members.
+- Ensure fiscal needs of GSC are met including budget, incoming funds/fundraising, and reimbursement of members.

 - Coordinate with funding sources on campus at beginning of fall semester to obtain funding for academic year—possibly including the Graduate School, ASCSU and the Lory Student Center.